 6. Further enrich the map

-Whilst you could stop at this point, it’s often helpful if you can continue to add additional layers to further enrich your map.
+Additional layers that we have added to the customer journey map template Whilst you could stop at this point, it’s often helpful if you can continue to add additional layers to further enrich your map.

 There are no limits here, and you can add as many as are useful.
-Some of the more common layers beyond the basics are:

 - Provocations – can you articulate the problems that are worth solving using the format “how might we…”?
-This is a great way to synthesize everything together and work out what are the problems worth solving.
+This is a great way to synthesize and work out what are the problems worth solving.

 - Feature ideas – you can add feature ideas here based on the problems you’ve identified to address the biggest opportunities you see.